 Testing done by US Environmental Agency has stated that indoor air pollution could be up to 5 times worse than outdoor pollution.
-It is important that you be aware of the pollutants in your home’s air and where they are coming from.
+It’s important that you be aware of the pollutants in your home’s air and where they’re coming from.
 Detecting the sources of contributing pollutants is essential in eliminating them and creating a more breathable environment for you and your family.
 Read more to find out what steps you can take to start improving your indoor air quality now!

-If you have recently made some major changes to your home, you may be in risk of deteriorating your indoor air quality.
+If you’ve recently made some major changes to your home, you may be in risk of deteriorating your indoor air quality.
 Typically new paint, furniture, or flooring can release chemicals into the air.
-If you are interested in painting your home, check the labels of the paint canisters for low or zero VOC (Volatile Organic Compounds) alternatives.
+If you’re interested in painting your home, check the labels of the paint canisters for low or zero VOC alternatives.

 These are just a few factors to think about when it comes to your indoor air quality.
 If you need additional help or our professional services on how to significantly reduce or eliminate pollutants, call Blackbelt A/C & Electrical today based in San Antonio (210) 749-3242!